calebporzio/gitdown/README.md

 Knowing this, if you don't store the result, or take advantage of the provided caching features, you'll end up with slow page loads, or worse, rate-limit errors from GitHub.

+Markdown parsing is super annoying, and this tradeoff is well worth it to me, I hope you embrace it as well.

 ## Installation

 ```bash